 Check out this article from SpyFu for more best practices.
 Although many companies suggest using URL shorteners, I’ve personally found that people are more likely to click a long link if they can tell where it’s originating from.
 It’s worth A/B testing.

-I’m the kind of person who prefers to argue online with a technical support representative for thirty minutes rather than make a five-minute phone call to resolve an issue.
+I prefer to argue online with a technical support representative for thirty minutes rather than make a five-minute phone call to resolve an issue.
 It’s ridiculous.
 I know calling is more efficient.
 And yet, as an introvert, actually talking to someone is not appealing.

 There are many people out there who don’t share my view of the world.
 They’ve learned from their frustrating online experiences.
 This means you need a method of tracking people who find your number through an advertisement.